 Gout can be triggered by medical or lifestyle factors.
 Medical factors that may lead to gout include:

 Uloric (febuxostat) belongs to a class of drugs called xanthine oxidase (XO) inhibitors.

 Xanthine oxidase is a substance that plays a role in the formation of uric acid.
 Uloric prevents the formation of uric acid by blocking the release of xanith oxide.

 Febuxostat is available in tablet form and is taken once per day, with an initial dose starting at 40mg.
 Dosage may be increased to 40 mg if needed.

 Uloric should not be taken by patients who:

 Serious Uloric side effects include:

-The agency is continuing to evaluate this safety issue and will update the public when more information becomes available.
+The agency indicated its safety review was ongoing, and said it would update the public when more information becomes available.

 “Health care professionals should consider this safety information when deciding whether to prescribe or continue patients on febuxostat,” the FDA said in its alert.
 “Patients should talk to your health care professionals if you have any questions or concerns.
 Do not stop taking your medicine without first consulting with your health care professional.”

 In January 2019, an FDA panel of outside advisers concluded that Uloric side effects outweigh its benefits for most patients, with the exception of those who can’t use allopurinol.
 By a 12-to-1 vote, the panel members recommended that febuxostat remain a first-line gout treatment ONLY for those patients.
 Additionally, the panel recommended that the risk heart-related death be highlighted in a Black Box Warning – the most serious class of safety warning — on the Uloric label.